 13 – Appreciate the stunning sunrise with a hot air balloon adventure

-Check out Orlando’s theme parks, lakes, and suburbs, and the surrounding rivers and forests from an entirely different view: bird’s eye!
+See Orlando’s theme parks, lakes and suburbs, and the surrounding rivers and forests from an entirely different view — while on a hot air balloon!

-For a totally unique activity that’s thrilling and calming at the same time, jump in a hot air balloon and watch the city wake up at the break of dawn.
+For a totally thrilling and calming moment, jump on a hot air balloon before sunrise tp watch the city wake up and people start their day.